 In Infinite World, Yamcha is the highest tier character in the game.
 Why?
 Because his basic punch has more priority than anything else in the game.
-As long as you just keep spamming his normal punch and cancelling into it so the combo doesn't end, the enemy can never even fight back.
+As long as you just keep spamming his normal punch and cancelling into it (via a frame-lock abuse) so the combo doesn't end, the enemy can never even fight back.

 Contested Sequel: Infinite World is this to Budokai 3.
 Reasons for this include it actually removing characters and features and not adding any new stages, which makes it feel more like an expansion pack than an actual sequel.

 Crowning Music of Awesome: The game's soundtrack is commonly considered to be very well done, especially the opening themes from 2 onward.

 Fridge Brilliance: Notice how in Infinite World, GT Goku's Super Kamehameha is the same one he blew Commander Black to bits with in the movie The Path to Power., which is based on the original Dragon Ball.
 Why's this?
 Because technically the Goku in that movie was GT Goku thanks to using the same colour scheme as GT's depiction and his art style (facial structure and such) more resembling GT than the original Dragon Ball!

 Game Breaker: Piccolo's Light Grenade in Budokai 2 & 3.
 It only costs half a ki bar AND does some pretty heavy damage.
 In the first Budokai the damage it does isn't as much though, and you can't spam it like you can in 2 & 3.